Student, do you know your rights?

 You have the right to get a grade for your exam or assignment.
 In addition, you have the right to know about the evaluation criteria your grade is based on.
 This way, you can ensure that you have been evaluated fairly.
 If this is not the case, you have the right to demand re-evaluation.

-Contemplating one’s grades is an essential part of a learning process.
+Contemplating one’s grades is an essential part of the learning process.
 Thus, it’s the teacher’s duty to give such grades that reflect the skills and development of the student.
 However, a grade alone is not a sufficient form of feedback.

 The student has the right to know the evaluation criteria and the actual requirements of an examination before taking it.
 The student has the right to read his or her exam paper after the examination and get a copy of it at his or her own expense.
 All the exam papers are archived for a year after the grades have been given.
 If a student feels the grade doesn’t reflect the quality of his or her work, they can apply for re-evaluation.
 This has to be done within 14 days after the grade was given.
 The applications are delivered directly to the teacher or, in some cases, to the board of examiners.